rackerlabs/technical-blog/_posts/2016-10-26-Azure-Storage-Partition-Names.md

 Using our examples above, our partition map which tracks the index range partitions, intially may have had mystorage0, mystorage1, mystorage2 on partition server 1.
 With our modified code to generate a unique prefix hash, our partitions now should be spread out on multiple partition servers since we are not following a sequential naming pattern.

-I encourage you to read [the whitepaper](http://sigops.org/sosp/sosp11/current/2011-Cascais/printable/11-calder.pdf) for more insight into the Azure Storage system.
+I encourage you to read [the whitepaper](http://sigops.org/sosp/sosp11/current/2011-Cascais/printable/11-calder.pdf) and the [Azure storage performance checklist](https://azure.microsoft.com/en-us/documentation/articles/storage-performance-checklist/#subheading47) article for more insight into the Azure Storage system for designing partitioning strategies.